Lipid Panel Reference Tool

 How to Read a Lipid Panel

 A standard lipid panel reports four numbers — Total Cholesterol, HDL, LDL, and Triglycerides — plus typically a calculated Non-HDL.
-Each one tells you something different, and the right question is not "is this number normal?" but "is this number in an appropriate range for my cardiovascular risk profile?".
-Population reference ranges published by NCEP ATP III in 2001 are still broadly used to frame what a result means, but the treatment goals derived from them have shifted considerably with the ACC/AHA 2018 cholesterol guideline and the ESC/EAS 2019 European dyslipidaemia guidelines, both of which emphasise LDL reduction in higher-risk groups.
+Each one describes something different about lipid biology.
+Educational reference bands published by NCEP ATP III in 2001 are still broadly used to frame what a result means in general terms, while subsequent guidelines such as the ACC/AHA 2018 cholesterol guideline and the ESC/EAS 2019 European dyslipidaemia guidelines describe how clinicians may approach lipid management in different contexts.
+This tool shows each component against its own reference range; it does not calculate risk and is not a substitute for clinical evaluation.

 NCEP ATP III Reference Bands